Where EU Sovereign Convergence Actually Lives

 Δy_t = c + γ Δx_t + λ ε_{t-1} + u_t

 Two independent methods cross-check the static Johansen approach.
 The Kalman filter lets the hedge ratio drift as a random walk and produces a dynamic counterpart to the static Johansen β.
-The Principal Component Analysis (PCA) residual strategy decomposes the joint US, UK, Germany, and Italy rates panel and trades the Italian 2Y minus its loading on the dominant common factor, which is interpretable as a global rates-level factor.
-Both are reported in section 5 as corroborating evidence rather than as standalone strategies.
+The Principal Component Analysis (PCA) residual approach decomposes the joint US, UK, Germany, and Italy rates panel and isolates the Italian 2Y residual to the dominant common factor, which is interpretable as a global rates-level factor.
+Both are reported in §5 as corroborating evidence on the signal form rather than as standalone strategies.

 Source: 20260517_232529_coint_johansen_italy_bund_2y_tests.json.